 Bio

-Mi Jiang is a Professor in Sun Yat-sen Univerisy.
+Mi Jiang is a full professor in Sun Yat-sen University.
 He received the B.S. degree in computational mathematics at the Nanjing University of Technology and the M.S. degree from the Central South University, where he started his studies on Synthetic Aperture Radar Interferometry (InSAR).
 Since 2009, he has been working towards his Ph.D. at the Department of Land Surveying and Geo-Informatics, The Hong Kong Polytechnic University, with emphasis on InSAR coherence estimation.
 During this research, he worked as a guest Ph.D. student at TU-Delft, The Netherlands (2013).

 Professional Education